Anatomy of a Top CTO: Education & Work Experience, Salary, Essential Traits & Characteristics and More

 The CTO is responsible for analyzing the company’s technology requirements, challenges, and opportunities.
 The CTO’s focus is on uncovering needs and opportunities and identifying the technologies to address them with an eye toward improving performance and efficiency.

 The most successful CTOs have a variety of skills such as leadership, project management, product development, IT management, and software architecture.
 It’s typically a high-earning role, with average salary estimates in the 6-figure range.
-Plus, it’s also a satisfying role: Payscale reports that the CTO role receives a job satisfaction rating of 4.2 out of 5, based on 287 responses, indicating that, on average, chief technology officers are highly satisfied with their jobs.
+Plus, it’s also a satisfying role: Payscaley) reports that the CTO role receives a job satisfaction rating of 4.2 out of 5, based on 287 responses, indicating that, on average, chief technology officers are highly satisfied with their jobs.

 Job descriptions for CTO roles often include the following technical skills: